KaleungL/KaleungL.github.io/_pages/research.md

 The Financial Transmission of Trade Shocks: Household Credit Channel
 </b></p>
 <p style="font-size:14px;">
 <i>Abstract</i>: How do trade shocks affect non-tradable sectors?
 Banks may play a role.
-US banks located in areas with high concentration of manufacturing sector are exposed to import competition from China.
-They experience difficulty in raising deposits, which in turn constrains lendings to households.
-Contracted household demand thus affects employment in the non-tradable sectors.
+US banks located in areas with higher exposure to import competition from China experience slower growth in deposits.
+They reduce lendings to households.
+Contracted household demand in turn impacts employment in local non-tradable sectors.
 </p>
 </div>